 1972: Cat Stevens’ adaptation of the hymn “Morning Has Broken,” featuring a piano arrangement composed and performed by keyboardist Rick Wakeman, entered the Billboard Hot 100.
 The single became Stevens’ second top 10 hit on the Hot 100, reaching #6, as well as his second #1 on the Adult Contemporary chart.

 1976: Led Zeppelin released Presence, their seventh studio album, on their own Swan Song Records label in the UK.
 Jimmy Page and manager Peter Grant had been fearful that Robert Plant might quit the band during his family’s recovery from a serious car accident the year before, so the band was rushed to Musicland Studios in Germany to get Plant out of his depression and “back in the groove.”
 After a month of rehearsals, the album was recorded in just eighteen days with Plant in a wheelchair.

-1984: Kenny Loggins started a three week run at #1 on the US singles charts with “Footloose,” the theme song from the film of the same name and his only record to reach the top of the US pop charts.
+1984: Kenny Loggins started a three weeks at #1 on the US singles charts with “Footloose,” the theme song from the film of the same name and his only record to reach the top of the US pop charts.

 1992: Bruce Springsteen released two albums on the same day: Human Touch and Lucky Town.
-Originally set for release in early 1991, Springsteen put off the release of Human Touch until he revisited the project in September, and recorded ten new songs that became Lucky Town.
+Human Touch was originally set for release in early 1991, but Springsteen put off the release until he revisited the project in September, and recorded ten new songs that became Lucky Town.
 He then decided to release both albums on the same day.
 Human Touch reached #2 and Lucky Town peaked at #3 on the Billboard pop chart, and both albums sold over a million copies.